WallarooLabs/wally/.for_maintainers/release/PROVISION_VAGRANT.md

 in order to properly provision the Vagrant box used for the Wallaroo release process you will need the following:

+- **Vagrant:** Download links for the appropriate installer or package for each supported OS can be found on the [Vagrant downloads page](https://www.vagrantup.com/downloads.html).

 - **WallarooLabs Bintray Docker Credentials:** You will need a Docker Username and API Key setup via Bintray with access to the `wallaroo-labs-docker-wallaroolabs.bintray.io` Docker repository.
 Please note that you MUST be a member of the `wallaroo-labs/wallaroolabs` Bintray Docker repository in order to have publish access.
 If you need access, contact @seanTallen or @JONBRWN before continuing.

 - **`~/.gitconfig` file:** the `.release/Vagrantfile` expects a `.gitconfig` file to exist under `~/.gitconfig` on the host, which will be shared with the Vagrant box for committing purposes.